JLab_logo_text_white1.jpg

 An assembly having its joints produced by brazing.

-Written detailed methods and practices including a brazing procedure involved in the production of a brazement.
+Written detailed methods and practices for brazing, including a brazing procedure involved in the production of a brazement.

-All industry standard, UL listed (or other nationally recognized testing standard) electrical equipment which provides common building utilities such as electrical distribution, environmental controls, elevator service, compressed air, refrigeration
+All industry standard, UL listed (or other nationally recognized testing standard) electrical equipment that provides common building utilities such as electrical distribution, environmental controls, elevator service, compressed air, and refrigeration.

 Business Continue Plan (or Program) (BCP)